Reading Performance of Learning Disabled Students

 Research is needed to determine how computer-based technology can assist them in their education.
 Research into questions of how teachers select, integrate, and apply technology to increase academic achievement of this increasingly identifiable population will continue to require the attention of educators working with LD students.
 Teachers encounter various challenges.
 The main ones are challenges in their sustained efforts to integrate technology into curriculums.

 These include having adequate time to identify and adapt to the relevant software, scheduling time to access computers, adequate equipment, and use, and time to attend to needs related to overall professional development.
 These barriers can highly decrease instructional time.
 Additionally, it can discourage teachers from introducing the appropriate technology.
-To overcome these barriers, teachers must receive the necessary financial and instructional support to achieve the goals and objectives of technology integration.
+Teachers must get the instructional and financial assistance they need to accomplish the aims and objectives of technology integration in order to get past these obstacles.
 Falk et al. (2003) found that teachers lacked the time and expertise to find, evaluate, and learn software that was compatible both with existing institutional computer hardware and with their specific teaching goals and objectives.
 Falk et al. (2003) recommend that resources should be developed, previewed and pre-evaluated for effectiveness, as well as allowing time for teachers to familiarize themselves with the technology.

 Conclusion